Super-additivity in communication of classical information through quantum channels from a quantum parameter estimation perspective: Weak estimation regime

 Note, that in the above derivation, while expanding the logarithm in the expression for Shannon entropy $H(Y)$ we have assumed that $\frac{\Delta^2_0}{2\ln 2}\frac{\ddot{p}(y|x)|_{\bar{x}}}{p(y|\bar{x})} \ll 1$.
 In order to expand logarithm in the expression for conditional entropy $H(Y|X)$ we additionally assumed also that $\Delta^2_0 \ll 1/F(\bar{x})$ meaning the prior variance is much smaller than the variance dictated by the CR bound.
 This intuitively means that for the approximation \eqref{eq:Mutual_FI_clas} to hold our gain of knowledge on the parameter obtained from the observed data must be small compared to prior knowledge.

-Eq.~\eqref{eq:Mutual_FI_clas} reminds of a known relation between the FI and the relative entropy.
+\eqref{eq:Mutual_FI_clas} reminds of a known relation between the FI and the relative entropy.
 Relative entropy $D(p{\parallel}q) = \sum_y p(y) \log[p(y)/q(y)]$ is a natural measure of a difference between two probability distributions.
-When considering two neighbouring probability distributions $p(y|x)$, $p(y|x+\t{d}x)$ their relative entropy is approximated by the FI up to the second order in $\t{d}x$ \cite{gourieroux1995statistics}:
+When considering two neighboring probability distributions $p(y|x)$, $p(y|x+\t{d}x)$ their relative entropy is approximated by the FI up to the second order in $\t{d}x$ \cite{gourieroux1995statistics}:

 On the other hand mutual information may be expressed via relative entropy as:

 Had we replaced $p(y)$ in the above formula with $p(y|\bar{x})$ and expanded relative entropy around $\bar{x}$ using \eqref{eq:relativeentropyexpansion} we would indeed get \eqref{eq:Mutual_FI_clas}.
 Validity of this replacement hinges upon the assumption that knowledge of the input parameter to be equal to the prior mean does not alter the conditional probability substantially.
 This again intuitively corresponds to the weak estimation regime, but is hard to justify formally without a more detailed analysis as presented above.